kenshin9000/ConceptARC-Representations/README.md

-# ConceptARC-Representations
+# ConceptARC/ARC-Representations
-ConceptARC_Extract_Object_GPT4_API_Examples

-This repo contains visualizations from the "Extract Object" Section of ConceptARC
+This repo contains visualizations from the 8/16 most difficult categories from ConceptARC in the folder named "ConceptARC_8_Categories_Visualizations".

-The folder "ConceptARC_Extract_Object_Visualizations" contains two versions of the visualizations.

-- Inside the main folder, the folder "ARC_Editor_Visualizations_Original_Output" contains the original visualization output PNGs from the ARC Editor.

-- Inside the main folder, the folder "ARC_Editor_Visualizations_Dark_Gray_Background" contains the original visualization output PNGs from the ARC Editor, with the background converted to dark gray, as it is easier on the eyes.

 The file "ConceptARC_Extract_Object.txt" contains links to the ChatGPT examples, as well as input/output text from the API for 20 of the ChatGPT examples.

-- The API examples work within 3 tries during testing, as defined by the ConceptARC benchmark.
+This pertains to the thread posted on Twitter/X on December 11.

+The file "ConceptARC_Long_Reasoning_Chain.txt" contains annotations and a JSON log for the 100 tasks in a single context spoken about in the Twitter/X post made on December 29.

+The file "Extract_Object_Single_Context_JSON_Log.txt" a JSON log for the Extract_Object category in a single context spoken about in the Twitter/X post made on December 29.